The Real Macaw (film): Reception

-On Rotten Tomatoes The Real Macaw has two reviews listed: one positive; one negative.
+Australian film critics gave it generally positive reviews.
 Michael Bodey of The Age said that the film is "not sophisticated in plotting, but it is sophisticated enough to stand a Monty Python bird-poo reference before sweeping across generational troubles.
 It charms with its swashbuckling style and maturity and has a lot to recommend it".
 Vicky Roach of The Daily Telegraph said that "Mac certainly gets the parrot's share of the best lines in the film. [...]
 Mind you, despite his stereotypical shortcomings, he still had the younger members of the audience sitting on the edge of their seats.
 Sam's family also leave a lot to be desired.
 Even so, The Real Macaw is an appealing children's film with a wonderful central character (voice by Daniel Murphy) and a nicely-pitched, feel-good "green" ending" Des Partridge of The Courier Mail said that "children, the target audience of this Australian-made adventure with a 15-year-old hero (Jamie Croft), may be more forgiving of the implausibilities of the storyline than any accompanying adults will be.
 Treasure Island this isn't but the race for the buried treasure is moderately exciting and interest is added by the abundance of familiar Brisbane and south-east Queensland locations. [...]
 In keeping with the G-tradition, there's a happy ending, with family wounds healed when adventurer Sam is reunited with his mother (Deborra-Lee Furness), father, sister and grandfather.
 The scene is swamped by the treacly theme song that is heard over opening and closing credits before a feel-good finish that again demonstrates it is better to give than receive."
 Rob Lowing of The Sun-Herald said that it "doesn't match the technical standards of Babe—Mac's chats are strictly voice-over jobs with rollicking foreign accent—but the one-liners and constant references to movies are fun for the kids.
 There are plenty of animals scattered throughout the film and fast, funny slapstick involving a hotel restaurant and a ventriloquist show.
 The clear, unfussy directing is perfect for younger viewers and a credit to Napoleon director Mario Andreacchio.
 He's a definite talent to watch where crowd-pleasing family movies are concerned.
 The music is bright pop, from the likes of John Farnham and Mental As Anything.
 The cast is relaxed and obviously enjoying their straightforward roles.
 Veteran American import Robards does solid work as Grandpa, while Waters expertly plays larger than life as head villain.
 Some littlies could lose the plot, but there's no doubt that pre-teens will adore the mischievously bright-eyed talking parrot."
 Stan James of The Advertiser said that "Murphy/Mac spits out the gags faster than you can say 'feathers' and pretty they are in gold and blue.
 The children may miss the point with some of the gags but there's enough slapstick, squawks and fun to cover every generation which turns up to see a macaw make a monkey out of humans.
 Here, Andreacchio cuts to the chase again as he hurtles the action towards a spectacular and exciting climax."
 A reviewer in The Sunday Telegraph took a dimmer view of the movie, saying that "it's all pretty excruciating and lacking in originality.
 Even that great performer Robards finds it difficult to take this seriously.
 And the parrot is dubbed—but not with wit or grace."
 Dougal Macdonald seconded this sentiment in his review for The Canberra Times, where he remarked that "films about pirate treasure are supposed to be fun.
 Being rather short of pirates, The Real Macaw is a more than anything else a disappointment because, when you get down to its bones, it's not even about a macaw."